 The Security Register Lock Bits (LB3, LB2, LB1) are non-volatile One Time Program (OTP) bits in Status Register (SR2[5:3]) that provide the write protect control and status to the Security Registers.
 The default state of LB[3:1] is 0, Security Registers 1 to 3 are unlocked.
-LB[3:1] can be set to 1 Individually using the Write Status Registers command.
-LB[3:1] are One Time Programmable (OTP), once it's set to 1, the corresponding 1024-Byte Security Register will become read-only permanently.
+LB[3:1] can be set to 1 individually using the Write Status Registers command.
+LB[3:1] are One Time Programmable (OTP), once it's set to 1, the corresponding 1024-Byte Security Register will become read-only permanently are enabled.
+When the QE bit is set to a 1, the Quad IO2 and IO3 pins are enabled, and WP# and HOLD# / RESET# functions are disabled.